53 Abbotsford Rd 2019 front - Photo Cathy Jones 2019

 ‘Badgelly’ 53 Abbotsford Rd Homebush

-By Cathy Jones
+By Cathy Jones (updated 2024)

-‘Badgelly’, 53 Abbotsford Road Homebush was built in 1911 by local builder John Dodson for its owner John Johns.
-In July 1911, Strathfield Council approved an application by the builder to erect a brick cottage at estimated cost of £650.00.
+In July 1911, Lot 28, Section 9 of Deposited Plan 400 (Village of Homebush estate) transferred to John Johns, a bootmaker from John Hay Goodlet[1].
+In the same month, Strathfield Council approved an application by the builder, John Dodson, to erect on this site a brick cottage at estimated cost of £650.00[2].
 Dodson was a prolific local builder and is responsible for a number of federation styled residential properties in Redmyre Road, Abbotsford Road and Churchill Avenue Strathfield.

 Moore was the son of E. L. Moore, of Badgelly, Campbelltown.
 Moore was educated at the King’s School, Parramatta, and a student at the Sydney University.
 He was also President of the Campbelltown Agricultural, Horticultural, and Industry Society and served as Mayor of Campbelltown from 1901 to 1919.
 As described in an article in the Macarthur Chronicle in 2013: